-- Course Assistance: There is a plethora of options available to support your success in this course including your instructors (Lecture [Dr. Mengyan], lab and recitation via class, office hours, email or special appointment), your textbook, the library, SI sessions and tutoring.
-Do not hesitate to ask questions when you have them and take advantage of the available resources! - Preparation is the key! - o Read your book material before AND after we cover it in class - Study your notes - Take advantage of the available resources (like actually attending class!) - Start your homework assignments as soon as possible.
-Give yourself plenty of time to complete the assignments as you will likely need to think carefully about the questions, review the relevant sections of the text or your notes and then work towards a solution. - Studying for any exam should be an ongoing exercise structured reviews of relevant materials built into your schedule will promote a better long-term retention and higher understanding of the material - As always, ask questions when you have them! - Lastly, Quando omni flunkus moritati
+- Course Assistance: A plethora of options are available to support your success in this course (i.e. Lecture [Dr. Mengyan], lab and discussion via class, office hours, email or special appointment), your textbook, the library, SI sessions and physics department tutors.
+Do not hesitate to ask questions when you have them and take advantage of the available resources! - Preparation is the key! - Read your book material before AND after we cover it in class - Study your notes - Take advantage of available resources (i.e. actually attend class, read the book!) - Start your homework assignments as soon as possible.
+Give yourself plenty of time to complete the assignments as you will likely need to think carefully about the questions, review the relevant sections of the text or your notes and then work towards a solution. - Use a dedicated notebook to fully work out homework questions and supplemental work - Studying for any exam should be an ongoing exercise structured reviews of relevant materials built into your schedule will promote a better long-term retention and higher understanding of the material - As always, ask questions when you have them! - Lastly, Quando omni flunkus moritati